-8 At each general election as defined in § 17-1-2(2) and statewide primary general election as defined in § 17-15-1, all public elementary and secondary schools throughout the state shall not be in session.
-On the day of the general election and statewide primary general election, the use of school buildings or premises shall be restricted to use only as polling places for election purposes.
+23 At each general election as defined in § 17-1-2(2), at each statewide primary general 24 election as defined in § 17-15-1, and at each primary for election of delegates to national 25 conventions and for presidential preference as defined in chapter 12.1 of this title, all public 26 elementary and secondary schools throughout the state shall not be in session.
+On the day of the general election, the statewide primary general election, and the presidential preference primary, 27 28 the use of school buildings or premises shall be restricted to use only as polling places for election 29 purposes.
 Notwithstanding the previous provisions, school staff development days may be held.
-Provided further, that the provisions of this section shall not be applicable to the Block Island School, located in the town of New Shoreham, and the use of the Block Island School shall not be restricted, nor shall classes need to be cancelled or postponed at said school, on the day of general elections and
+30 Provided further, that the provisions of this section shall not be applicable to the Block Island 31 School, located in the town of New Shoreham, and the use of the Block Island School shall not be 32 restricted, nor shall classes need to be cancelled or postponed at said school, on the day of general elections, statewide primaries, and presidential preference primaries.
+33